ljquanlab/CDVGL-PDA/README.md

 # CDVGL-PDA

-## Contacts
-Any more questions, please do not hesitate to contact me: 20245227066@stu.suda.edu.cn.

 ## Introduction
 CDVGL-PDA is a contrastive dual-view graph learning framework for phosphorylation site-disease association prediction.
 ![Overview of CDVGL-PDA framework](architecture.png)